tkubica12/azure-workshops/d-managed-prometheus/README.md

 To demonstrate:
 - Open Grafana and show built-in dashboards for nodes, workloads, pods etc.
-- Go to Explore section and search fo my_failure metrics (custom metrics from our app) and demonstrate how you can build custom view of custom metric
+- Go to Explore section and search fo my_failure_total metrics (custom metrics from our app) and demonstrate how you can build custom view of custom metric